lethosor/TBA-uploader/README.md

 *Before* clicking "upload all", if red cards were issued in a match, or there were surrogate teams, click on the match scores to enter them.
-You can also override the "auto quest" ranking point in this screen by toggling the "Invert Auto RP" checkbox if it was misdetected (see limitations below).
+You can also award ranking points due to rule violations in this screen by clicking the "Give rocket RP" or "Give HAB climb RP" checkboxes.

 If you see all 0s in a score, you probably fetched the scores before they were posted in FMS (see limitations below).
 You should see a warning in this case,